multi-swe-bench/MopenHands/README.md

 - `dataset`, the absolute position of the dataset jsonl.

 ### Images
 We provide the images for each instance.
-You can use the following command to download the images directly from [our docker hub site](https://hub.docker.com/u/mswebench) rather than build them locally.
+You can use the following command to download the images directly from [our docker hub site](https://hub.docker.com/repositories/mopenhands0) rather than build them locally.

 ## 📊 Evaluation
-after running the agent, all the predicted patches will be save in `evaluation/evaluation_outputs` directory, named as `output.jsonl`.
+After running the agent, all the predicted patches will be save in `evaluation/evaluation_outputs` directory, named as `output.jsonl`.
 You can extract the `git_patch` of each instance and then you can evaluate in the [multi-swe-bench](https://github.com/multi-swe-bench/multi-swe-bench) repo

 ### Run Evaluation